visheratin/web-ai/README.md

 ### Text models

 - Sequence-to-sequence (`TextModelType.Seq2Seq`).
 These models are used to transform the text into another text.
 Examples of such transformations are translation, summarization, and grammar correction.
-- Feature extarction (`TextModelType.FeatureExtraction`).
+- Feature extraction (`TextModelType.FeatureExtraction`).
 These models are used to transform the text into an array of numbers - embedding.
 Generated vectors are useful for semantic search or cluster analysis because embeddings of semantically similar text are similar and can be compared using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

 ### Image models

 - Semantic segmentation (`ImageModelType.Segmentation`).
 These models cluster images into parts which belong to the same object class.
-In other words, segmentation models detect exact shape of the objects in the image and classify them.
-The example of image segmentation is below.
+In other words, segmentation models detect the exact shape of the objects in the image and classify them.
+An example of object detection is below:

   ![Semantic segmentation example](/images/segment.jpg)